Aakash2299/Tip-Calculator/README.md

 ## Purpose of Tip Calculator

-The Tip Calculator can be used for various purpose from restraunts to tax calculation.
+The Tip Calculator can be used for various purpose from restaurants to tax calculation.
 Enter amount of bill, percentage that you would like to tip and number of people to split tips.
 Then the calculated tip per person or total per person is calculated.